KVIT

-KVIT is an FM radio station broadcasting on 88.7 FM, licensed in Chandler, Arizona, United States.
+KVIT (88.7 FM) is a radio station licensed in Chandler, Arizona, United States.
 KVIT is licensed to the East Valley Institute of Technology.
 Its studios are located at EVIT's main facilities in Mesa, while the transmitter is to the south near Maricopa.
-The station is branded as The Pulse.
+The station is branded as 88.7 The Pulse.

 History

 The station was licensed to the Arizona Community Media Foundation, then-operator of Radio Phoenix, but in early 2015, AZCMF sold the station to the East Valley Institute of Technology, which already owned KVIT (90.7 FM) in Apache Junction, for $700,000.

 On August 11, 2015, KPNG came to air and replaced KVIT and its then-translator K224CJ.
 While EVIT maintained ownership of KVIT for another six years, K224CJ, which was independently owned the whole time, now carries KAZG AM 1440.
 In 2021, EVIT sold the Apache Junction facility to Desert Soul Media, Inc., which had acquired Radio Phoenix earlier in the year; when the sale closed on December 9, the KVIT call letters remained with EVIT and were placed on 88.7, while 90.7 became KRDP.